plotly/academy/_react/6-testing.md

 We'll be using the <a target="_blank" href="https://facebook.github.io/jest/">Jest</a> test framework by facebook.
 It was written to help test react apps, and is perfect for that purpose!
 It makes writing tests as easy as speaking - you `describe` a unit of your code and `expect` `it` to do the correct thing.

+Thankfully, `create-react-app` comes with it installed by default so we won't need to do any setup!
+Simply enter `npm run test` into your terminal to run the tests we'll write below.

+> Note: You need version 0.0.3 or higher of `create-react-app` for Jest support.
+To check which version you have installed look into the `package.json` of the `weather-app` folder to the version next to `"react-scripts"`, and possibly update it with this command: `npm install --save-dev react-scripts@"^0.3.0 || 0.3.0-alpha"`

 ### Basics

 For the sake of this guide, lets pretend we're testing this function.
 It's situated in the `add.js` file: